Nuitka/Nuitka-website/doc/posts/nuitka-this-week-14.rst

  Twitter and Mastodon
 **********************

-I should be more active there, although often I fall prey to of not wanting to talk about unfinished things, so actually I do not post there as much.
+I should be more active there, although often I fail due to not wanting to talk about unfinished things, so actually I do not post there as much.

 -  `Follow @kayhayen on Twitter
    <https://twitter.com/kayhayen?ref_src=twsrc%5Etfw>`_